Riverside County, California: Etymology

-When Riverside County was formed in 1893 it was named for the city of Riverside, the county seat.
-The city, founded in 1870, received its name for its location beside the Santa Ana River.
+When Riverside County was formed in 1893, it was named for the city of Riverside, the county seat.
+That city, founded in 1870, was so named because of its location near the Santa Ana River.

 History

 Indigenous

 The Indigenous peoples of the valleys, mountains and deserts of what is now Riverside County are the Serrano, the Payómkawichum, the Mohave, the Cupeno, the Chemehuevi, the Cahuilla, and the Tongva.
 The Aguanga and Temecula Basins, Elsinore Trough and eastern Santa Ana Mountains are the traditional homelands of the Payómkawichum.
 The inland valleys in the Santa Rosa and San Jacinto Mountains and the desert of the Salton Sink are the traditional homelands of the Cahuilla.